WoltLab/docs.woltlab.com/docs/php_database-objects.md

 ## DatabaseObjectEditor

-{% include callout.html content="This is the low-level interface to manipulate data rows, it is recommended to use `AbstractDatabaseObjectAction`." type="info" %}
+!!! info "This is the low-level interface to manipulate data rows, it is recommended to use `AbstractDatabaseObjectAction`."

 Adding, editing and deleting models is done using the `DatabaseObjectEditor` class that decorates a `DatabaseObject` and uses its data to perform the actions.